kim-tynes/kim-tynes.github.io/content/home.md

 ### Welcome

-I am Kim, a Data Analyst from the US currently seeking growth opportunities.
+I am Kim, a Technical Support Representative from the US currently seeking growth opportunities.